wesleydcm/nextjs-dashboard/README.md

 - Authentication to app using NextAuth.js.
 - Use of Middleware to redirect users and protect their routes.
 - Use of React's `useFormStatus` and `useFormState` to handle pending states and form errors.

+### Metadata

+- Use of metadata to enhance web page indexing, using Open Graph Metadata, Description, Keywords and others.

 ---